tlswg/dtls13-spec/draft-ietf-tls-dtls13.md

   * New key derivation hierarchy utilizing a new key derivation construct
   * Removed support for weaker and older cryptographic algorithms
   * Improved version negotation
+  * Optimized record layer encoding and thereby its size
+  * Added connection ID functionality

 #  IANA Considerations

 IANA is requested to allocate a new value in the TLS ContentType Registry for the ACK message defined in {{ack-msg}}, with content type 25.

+  IANA is requested to allocate one value in the "TLS Handshake Type" registry, defined in {{RFC5246}}, for request_connection_id (TBD), as defined in this document.

 --- back